KKTK

-KKTK (1400 AM, "Fox Sports 97.1 FM & 1400 AM") is an American radio station broadcasting a sports format.
+KKTK (1400 AM, "The Buzz") is an American radio station broadcasting a news/talk format.
 Licensed to Texarkana, Texas, United States, it serves the Texarkana metropolitan area.
-The station, established in 1946, is currently owned by American Media Investments, Inc.
+The station, established in 1946, is currently owned by E Radio Network LLC.

 The station was reassigned the KKTK call sign by the Federal Communications Commission on February 7, 2007.

+On November 8, 2023, Freed AM Corp. and MLS Broadcasting shut down 6 radio stations.
+E Radio Network, LLC received FCC approval to acquire the stations in an all cash transaction.